aadilmallick/my-notes-docusaurus/docs/python/01-python-tools.md

 > [!NOTE]
 > These commands produce identical results to their pip equivalents but run 10-100x faster.
 Swap `pip` for `uv pip` in your CI scripts for an immediate speed boost without changing your project structure.

+- `uv pip install`: Install packages into the current environment.
+- `uv pip show`: Show details about an installed package.
+- `uv pip freeze`: List installed packages and their versions.
+- `uv pip check`: Check that the current environment has compatible packages.
+- `uv pip list`: List installed packages.
+- `uv pip uninstall`: Uninstall packages.
+- `uv pip tree`: View the dependency tree for the environment.

 ### Projects